About FTP and Dropbox

 Step 3.
 Click “Dropbox” from the listed drives below and follow the guides to add your Dropbox to MultCloud.

 Step 4.
-Transfer Files from FTP to Dropbox with “Cloud Transfer”.
+Transfer FTP to Dropbox with “Cloud Transfer”.
 Select folders that you want to transfer from FTP as the source, select destination directory under Dropbox as the target path, click “Transfer Now” and wait for the process to complete.